Almilam/Project1/README.md

 Bugs

 Fixed

 A footer was moving to the middle of the Contact and Join pages, which was fixed in media queries.

 Unfixed

-Different media queries were applied this did not solve the issues of the website elements shift on some devices.
+Different media queries were applied, but this did not solve the issues of the website elements shift on some devices.

 Improvements the author will need to master media queries.